mjrgh/PinscapePico/README.md

 # <img src="logo-text.png">

 Pinscape Pico is a comprehensive I/O controller for virtual pinball cabinets, designed for the Raspberry Pi Pico RP2040.
-It handles nearly all of the common input and output functions in a virtual pin cab: buttons and switches, accelerometer, mechanical plunger, and feedback devices such as lights, motors, and solenoids.
+It handles nearly all of the common input and output functions in a virtual pin
+cab: arcade-style pushbuttons and switches, accelerometer-based nudging, mechanical plunger position sensing, and feedback effect devices such as lights, shaker motors, fans, and solenoids.
 It can be used on a standalone Pico, and also with a wide range of peripheral devices that expand the Pico's hardware capabilities: accelerometers, PWM/LED driver chips, shift registers, GPIO expanders, ADCs, and clock/calendar chips.
 The project includes hardware designs for a number of expansion boards that implement particular collections of